Myway LLC participates in Amazon Services LLC Assoc Program. A small commission is received from all affiliate links &

-Now that you're ready to get that first puppy bathtime underway, first of all you'll need to gather up all the necessary dog bathing and grooming supplies:
+Now that you're ready to get that first puppy bath-time underway you'll need to gather up all the necessary dog bathing and grooming supplies:

 Before you start your puppy's bath, bring her into the room with you and CLOSE THE DOOR.

 This is important, because if she gets away from you while wet (it is a possibility!) at least she'll only soak the bathroom or kitchen, and not the entire house!

 When you're bathing a puppy you only need a few inches of warm water in the tub or sink.